mryt66/Digit-recognition/README.md

 # Digit-recognition
-Digit recognition using PyTorch and neural networks Here are some examples of how it works:
+Digit recognition using PyTorch and neural networks
+I also created a script which resize every image thay user upload into program into 28 x 28 px .png file Here are some examples of how it works:
 <p align="center">
   <p>
     It trains on special dataset from MNIST library and then calculates the result after each epoch